Chart Color Schemes

 Population growth drivers in Deeragun are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Deeragun's population is estimated at around 4566 as of Feb 2026.
-This reflects an increase of 293 people (6.9%) since the 2021 Census, which reported a population of 4273 people.
-The change is inferred from the resident population of 4453, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional one validated new address since the Census date.
-This level of population equates to a density ratio of 644 persons per square kilometer, providing significant space per person and potential room for further development.
-Over the past decade, Deeragun has demonstrated resilient growth patterns with a compound annual growth rate of 1.7%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by natural growth that contributed approximately 48.0% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.
+As per ABS population updates for the broader region and validated addresses by AreaSearch, the estimated population of Deeragun as of May 2026 is around 4,529.
+This reflects a growth of 256 people (6.0%) since the 2021 Census, which recorded a population of 4,273.
+The current resident population estimate of 4,449 by AreaSearch is based on analysis of latest ERP data release by ABS in June 2025 and address validation post-Census date.
+This results in a density ratio of 638 persons per square kilometer, offering significant space per person for further development.
+Deeragun's growth rate since the Census, at 6.0%, is within 1.1 percentage points of its SA4 region (7.1%), indicating strong growth fundamentals.
+Natural growth contributed approximately 48.0% to overall population gains recently, with all drivers including interstate and overseas migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, a significant population increase in the top quartile of Australia's non-metropolitan areas is forecast, with the suburb expected to expand by 1272 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 30.7% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, applying proportional growth weightings for age cohorts in line with ABS Greater Capital Region projections released in 2023 using 2022 data.
+Looking ahead, significant non-metropolitan population increases are forecast, with Deeragun expected to expand by 1,055 persons to 2041, reflecting a total increase of 21.5% over the 16 years.

 Frequently Asked Questions - Population